starwit/lj-projectbuilder/docs/architecture.md

 The components are used as followed:

-* certbot + nginx: provides ssl-certificate-handling in oder to do https
+* certbot + Nginx: provides SSL-certificate-handling in order to do HTTPS
 * keycloak: authentication and authorisation.
 For development, keycloak is using integrated database.
 In production an additional MariaDB is used
 * mariaDB: Database for projectBuilder
 * mariaDB for keycloak